digitaler-pionier/data-transfer/README.md

-# Data Transfer
+# Data Bot
-It simply transfers data form a to b
+This friendly bot will help you to transfer and transform data form a to b

 # Examples
 - From Word to WordPress